 They're the bedrock of e-commerce and sharing economies, but do they really work and have they crossed a line?

 AI is not a panacea.
 Deploying AI poses both socio-technical and security risks which we must handle.
 The solution?
 We're already doing it elsewhere...

-I've learnt a lot from my internships at Facebook.
+I've learnt a lot from my software engineering internships.
 Here are 17 tips I wish I'd known at the start of my first internship.